JuliaLang/julia/README.md

 #### Linux

+GCC version 4.6 is the minimum required to build julia.
+If using an older version, set the appropriate OPENBLAS flags in Make.inc.

 On some Linux distributions you may need to change how the readline library is linked.
 If you get a build error involving readline, try changing the value of `USE_SYSTEM_READLINE` in `Make.inc` to `1`.

 On Ubuntu systems, You may also need to install the package `libncurses5-dev`.